 I'm an award-winning journalist from Minneapolis, Minnesota, writing and reporting on the science and politics of climate change.
 I have a unique background at the nexus of climate science and journalism.

-My path to journalism started off in the sciences; I did my undergraduate at Princeton University, where I conducted field research with the Smithsonian Tropical Research Institute and worked on models of tropical carbon for the NOAA's Geophysical Fluid Dynamics Laboratory.
+My path to journalism started off in the sciences; as an undergraduate at Princeton University, I conducted field research with the Smithsonian Tropical Research Institute and worked on models of tropical carbon for the NOAA's Geophysical Fluid Dynamics Laboratory.
 Later, I pursued my MSc at Oxford University, where I wrote a thesis about media interpretations of the IPCC's report on 1.5 Degrees of Global Warming.
 This work was later a runner-up for Climate Outreach's climate communications research award.
-I then started a Ph.D. at UCLA, where I focused on environmental justice and ecological restoration, before transitioning into journalism.
+I then started a Ph.D. at UCLA, where I focused on environmental justice and climate adaptation, before transitioning into journalism.
 At UCLA, I was affiliated with the Laboratory for Environmental Narrative Strategies and was funded in my first year by the NSF INFEWS traineeship.

 As a journalist, I focus on long-form, narrative storytelling about climate change, environmental justice, and ecology.
-I believe that good climate journalism not only reveals the structural causes and impacts of climate change, but also points to ways forward: solutions-oriented coverage that is just as complex as the problem itself.
+I believe that good climate journalism not only reveals the structural causes and impacts of climate change, but also points to paths to a sustainable, just future.

 You can find my CV here.